aniva/theperfectkitebar/hardware/quick_release/README.md

 Marine grade stainless bolts M4 lengh of 25mm - 2 pieces and 2 nuts.
 Titanium tube for two spacers of 13mm with OD 6mm and ID 4mm.

+### Variant 5 M6

+This variant uses a permanent (e.g.,using Loctite Threadlocker Red) M6 bolt and nut to attach to the harness's sliding rope

 Parts needed to build **M6** version of this variant.